 Melbourne Kumihimo Group

-When: The group meets monthly on the 4th Thursday of the month
+When: The group meets monthly from February to November on the 4th Thursday of the month.

 Membership: Membership is $20 a year.
-This entitles members to the use of the library, yarns and equipment.
-Marudais can be hired with a A$20 refundable deposit and $1 per week.
+This entitles members to use the library, yarns and equipment.
+Kumihimo equipment can also be hired at a small cost to members.

-Meetings generally include a demonstration and/or hands-on braiding, show and tell, and discussion.
+Meetings generally include a demonstration and / or hand-on braiding, show and tell and discussion.

 Visitors are always welcome.